 If you have any comments or questions, please contact me here.

-A special Thank You to Bob Bernreuter, parishoner of St. Mary's, resident historian for the parish and author of Star of the Sea, a History of The Basilica St. Mary Star of the Sea.
+A special Thank You to Bob Bernreuter, parishoner of St. Mary's, resident historian for the parish and author of Star of the Sea, A History of The Basilica St. Mary Star of the Sea.

 Good luck!